sphinx-contrib/confluencebuilder/doc/advanced.rst

 Publishing permissions
 ----------------------

-An account used for authentication requires the following permissions_ when attempting to publish to a configured space:
+An account used for authentication will have the best experience with the following permissions_ when attempting to publish to a configured space:

 - Space -- View
 - Page -- Add, Delete
 - Attachments -- Add, Delete

+Delete permissions are only required for environments using the ``confluence_cleanup_purge`` (:ref:`ref<confluence_cleanup_purge>`) capabilitity.

 For environments using an OAuth connector, the following scopes are required: